ThiagoMaria-SecurityIT/totp-authenticator-gui/README.md

 3. **Store backups securely** in a different location
 4. **Use a strong master password** you won't forget

+### How to Restore Your Accounts:
+>[!Warning]
+> - The Restore feature erases all current accounts in this tool
+> - Before restore, **do a backup**
+> - Merge accounts is not implemented

+🖥️ GUI Method (Easy):
+1. Click "📂 Restore" button in the GUI
+2. Select your backup file (usually named like totp_backup_20241129_143052.enc)
+3. Enter the backup password you used when creating the backup
+4. Confirm the restore - it shows you which accounts will be restored

+Done!
+Your accounts are back with all their secrets

 ## Interface Overview

 ### Main Window